 Research Division of Physiological Chemistry I

 We use mass spectrometry for studying various processes of biological and medical importance.
-The Division consists of the Molecular Biometry research group, proteomics core facility PK/KI and Chemical proteomics facility, which is part of the national Bio-MS facility.
+The Division consists of the Molecular Biometry research group, proteomics core facility Proteomics Biomedicum and Chemical Proteomics Facility, which is part of the national Bio-MS facility.

 Proteomics is large-scale analysis of the expression levels of proteins and/or the occupancy their modifications.
 Proteomics can also quantitatively assess the stability of proteins against proteolysis or thermal unfolding.

 Our goal is to perfect the proteomics analysis and expand its application to a broad range of biomedical problems.
 We envision time when proteomics analyses will be widely used in clinical practice.
 For helping KI researchers in addressing a broad range of biomedical problems with proteomics, we have established a proteomics core facility Proteomics Biomedicum (run by Dr. Akos Vegvari).

 Central dogma of proteomics

 We formulated the “Central dogma of proteomics” which postulates that important biological processes almost inevitably involve changes in the expression levels, PTM occupancies or stability of the proteins involved in these processes.

 We are also strong believers in Chemical proteomics, which studies by proteomics methods:

 - The effects of small molecules, e.g. drugs, on cells and organisms.